 One option is a continuing care retirement community, where you can live independently, then progress to assisted living and finally to full 24-hour skilled nursing care or memory care if necessary.
 There’s a significant buy-in cost, and depending on the facility and the contract you sign, you may be covered for everything you need, or you could be charged for increasing levels of care.

 Selling your current home could help finance such a move in the later years of retirement, says Storey, but he cautions against overestimating how much your home’s sale might bring.
 “If you expect a dramatic appreciation and the house sells for less, that can really change the outcome of your plan,” he says.

-Tip: If you decide to purchase long-term care insurance to help cover your needs as you age, think about getting a policy in your 50s, when premiums will be lower and you’re less likely to have disqualifying preexisting health conditions, says Storey.
+Tip: If you decide to purchase long-term care insurance to help cover your needs as you age, start thinking about getting a policy while you’re still in your 50s, when premiums will be lower and you’re less likely to have disqualifying preexisting health conditions, says Storey.
 And talk with your advisor about other ways you might be able to cover added expenses for the care you may need to continue living more independently.